'I just want them back': Woman desperate to find cats missing since fire | CBC News

 'I just want them back': Woman desperate to find cats missing since fire

-A resident of an apartment building in Ottawa's Overbrook neighbourhood that burned down last week is desperately hoping to find two cats missing since the fire.
+A resident of an apartment building in Ottawa's Overbrook neighbourhood that was gutted by a fire last week is desperately trying to find two cats missing since the fire.

 Chantal Wade had five cats and several other pets before the Feb.
 21 blaze.
 She's been reunited with one feline, but two others perished in the fire along with her five leopard geckos and two snakes.